larnin/Spectrum/Spectrum.Plugins.ServerMod/Readme.md

   * `!settings autoSkipOffline <true/false>`
 Whether or not levels that are not official levels and are not workshop levels should be skipped over in auto mode
 Default: True
+  * `!settings autoVoteText <text>`
+The text to display for level-end votes.
+Formatting options: %NAME%, %DIFFICULTY%, %MBRONZE%, %MSILVER%, %MGOLD%, %MDIAMOND%, %AUTHOR%, %STARS%, %STARSINT%, %STARSDEC%
+Default: %NAME% [A0A0A0]by %AUTHOR%[-]
 * `!autospec` Settings
   * `!settings autoSpecReturnToLobby <true/false>`
 Whether or not to return to the lobby if everyone leaves while auto-spectate is running.